 • Provide training.
 Annual training is required for employees exposed to wildfire smoke levels at or above AQI 101.
 Oregon OSHA Wildfire Smoke Training can be found under the Occupational Health and Safety section of the Training/Course Directory menu in EH&S SciShield

 • Provide respirators.
-Supervisors must provide NIOSH-approved filtering facepiece respirators for voluntary use when the AQI is at or above 101 and mandatory use when the AQI is at or above 251.
+Supervisors must provide NIOSH-approved filtering facepiece respirators for voluntary use when the AQI is at or above 101 and mandatory use when the AQI is at or above 277.
 Respirators are available free of charge for university employees.
 Orders can be placed using Resumption Supplies Orders in OSU Surplus Property.
-Respirators are also available at OSU Chemistry Stores.
+Respirators can be purchased at OSU Chemistry Stores.

 • Exposure controls.
 Use engineering controls to reduce employee exposure (such as providing enclosed workspaces in buildings, structures, or vehicles in which the air is adequately filtered) or administrative controls (such as relocating work locations for employees or changing work schedules) to reduce exposures when the AQI is at or above 101.
 The rules do not specify a preference between the two approaches so the supervisor can choose the most feasible measures to reduce exposure.